- What Are “Plain and Precious” Things?

-- What Does the Book of Mormon Teach About Patience?
+- What Does the Book of Mormon Teach About Corruption?

-- What Does the Book of Mormon Teach About Kindness?
+- What Does the Book of Mormon Teach About the Creation of the Earth?

 - Moroni 4:3, 5:2 The Sacrament Prayers